brisbanesocialchess/.github/profile/README.md

 # ♟️ Brisbane Social Chess Inc.

 Welcome to Brisbane's premier social chess community.
-We are a registered community organization in Queensland dedicated to promoting the love of chess through regular meetups and social engagement.
+We are a registered not-for-profit community organization in Queensland dedicated to promoting the love of chess through regular meetups and social engagement.

 ## ▶️ We Play Chess On Three Social Networks